This Help File Page was issued on 09/30/2017

 5.Specific processing steps will be different than those defined in the default Panel Zone record.

-6.There may be a need to define an additional Signal ID (and perhaps also a Physical Zone) which is not actually sent from the Receiver, but rather is defined to alert an Operator to perform some special task for a specific Subscriber, or for the Central Station itself (see the "User Defined Signal IDs" section below).
+6.There may be a need to define an additional Signal ID (and perhaps also a Physical Zone) which is not actually sent from the Receiver, but rather is defined to alert an Operator to perform some special task for a specific Subscriber, or for the Central Station itself (see the "User Defined Signal IDs" discussion below).

-• Why this Works:
+•The Solution: Why this Works:

 ✓Generally speaking, when an Alarm Signal is received:

-▪to properly interpret that signal, the system searches the CSID Zones table first for the appropriate alarm processing information.
+▪To properly interpret that signal, the system searches the CSID Zones table first for the appropriate alarm processing information.

 ▪If neither source (and some other variables outlined below) contains the information for the Alarm Signal that was transmitted, is it reported as an Invalid Alarm.